BenSolt/cipher-puzzle/README.md

 # Description
- A simple React app that show cases a riddle and a cipher.
+ A simple React App that show cases a riddle and a cipher.